xo-coder/odin-recipes/README.md

 # odin-recipes
 The odin project

- project after learning basic html; to make a website of basic recipes
+ project after learning basic html; to make a website of basic recipes.